omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 - An icon that represents sending or receiving of funds
 - `Sent` or `Received` message for a corresponding transaction type
 - Transaction status: `Pending` or `Confirmed`
-- A wallet address of recipient or sender (depending on transaction type)
+- A wallet address of the recipient or sender (depending on transaction type)
 - The amount and token symbol
-- A copy button that copies recipient or sender
+- A copy button that copies the recipient or sender

 Also, each item should be clickable and refer to a blockchain explorer of the network used during a transaction (Rinkeby, Ropsten, or Mainnet).
 If history becomes too long, a user should see only the first few items, and retrieve the rest by clicking on the `Load more` button.